-At December 31, 2022, the investment portfolio included 108 securities, 46 of which have current unrealized losses that have existed for less than one year, and 62 of which had unrealized losses that has existed for more than one year.
-All of these securities were considered to be acceptable credit risks.
+At December 31, 2023, the investment portfolio included 105 securities,1 which had a current unrealized gain that has existed for less than one year, 1 which had a current unrealized loss that has existed for less than one year, and 103 of which had unrealized losses that have existed for more than one year.
+All of the securities were considered to be acceptable credit risks.
 Based upon an evaluation of the available evidence, including recent changes in market interest rates, credit rating information, and information obtained from regulatory filings, management believes the decline in fair value for these securities is temporary.
 In addition, the Credit Union has the intent and ability to hold these investment securities for a period of time sufficient to allow for an anticipated recovery.

-The Credit Union did not have any other-than-temporary impairment in 2022 in available-for-sale securities.
+The Credit Union did not have any credit losses embedded in the 2023 available-for-sale securities.